collections_bookmark Focus and Scope

 OPEN ACCESS POLICY

-This journal is open access journal which means that all content is freely available without charge to users or/institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to full text articles in this journal without asking prior permission from the publisher or author.
-This is in accordance with Budapest Open Access Initiative
+This journal is an open access publication, meaning that all content is freely accessible at no cost to users or institutions.
+Users are permitted to read, download, copy, distribute, print, search, or link to full-text articles in this journal without the requirement to obtain prior permission from the publisher or authors.
+This policy aligns with the principles established in the Budapest Open Access Initiative.

 Budapest Open Access Initiative